 Success in the currency exchange is based on patience and perseverance.
 Avoid making an emotional decision at all costs.
 Weigh the potential rewards and risks before opening a position.

 Although it is tempting to ramp up risks for higher returns, this does not guarantee consistency.
 Unfavorable price dynamics may cause bitter regret.
 Generally, traders are advised against risking over 1-3% of capital on a single trade.
 Anything over 5% is a precarious growth rate.

 5. Boosting Losing Trades

-Hence, avoid adding to losing trades.
+With this said, avoid adding to losing trades.
 Price reversals aren’t as frequent as you would like them to be.
 For a particular trend to change, it could take months and sometimes years.
 A proven strategy for price turnaround is to end the trade after the stop-limit value.
 Losses will only grow larger, the longer you wait to close.

 6. Trading Through Shady Brokers

 Reputable providers always keep clients’ funds separate from corporate capital.
 Dubious companies may mismanage your funds.
-Make sure the organization has an official license for work in your region.
+Make sure the organization has an official license to work in your region.
 Its business should also be overseen by a reliable state entity.

 Always begin with a demo account.
 Check if it works well and without interruptions (e.g., crashing or delays in trade execution).
 Transition to a live account once you feel ready, but keep the balance at a few hundred dollars.
 Practice for at least four weeks before depositing a larger sum.

 Final Advice: Diversification